Bernardo-727/Path-animations/README.md

 \frac{dz}{dt}=xy-\beta z
 $$

-And these were the initial conditions used
+And these were the initial conditions used:

 $$
 \Large \Delta t = 0.0001,t_{final}=70,\rho=28,\sigma=10,\beta=\frac{8}{3}